Zamia spartea

 Zamia spartea is a species of plant in the family Zamiaceae.
-It is endemic to the Isthmus of Tehuantepec region of Chiapas state, southern Mexico, and may also exist in Oaxaca state.
-It is threatened by habitat loss.
+It is endemic to the southern Isthmus of Tehuantepec region of Oaxaca in southern Mexico.
+It is native to dry oak forest, dry deciduous forest, and hilly grassland from 200 to 400 meters elevation.
+It is threatened by habitat loss, and the IUCN Red List assesses the species as critically endangered.